Rates of multi-partite entanglement transformations and applications in quantum networks: Multi-partite state creation from GHZ states

 as can be seen by applying multi-partite assisted entanglement distillation~\cite{Smolin2005,Horodecki2005,Horodecki2007} and time-sharing.
 The combing is now performed in such a way that the following equalities hold for some parameter $r\geq0$: The parameter $r$ will be determined below.

-After combing, Alice and the first Bob use their state $\mu_{1}^{A_{1}B_1}$ for creating the desired final state $\sigma$ via bipartite LOCC.
-The optimal rate for this procedure is $E(\mu_{1}^{A_{1}B_1})/E_{\mathrm{c}}^{B_1|AB_2\ldots B_n}(\sigma)$, which is equal to our parameter $r$ due to Eqs.~(\ref{eq:mu}).
-In the next step, Alice applies Schumacher compression to those subsystems of $\sigma$ which are in her possession.
-The overall compression rate per copy of the initial state vector $\ket{\mathrm{GHZ}}$ is given as $rS(\sigma^{X})$, where $X$ is the corresponding subsystem.
-In a final step, Alice teleports compressed parts of the state $\sigma$ to the other Bobs \cite{BennettTeleportation,TeleportationReview}.
+After combing, Alice and Bob use their state $\mu_{1}^{A_{1}B}$ for creating the desired final state $\sigma$ via bipartite LOCC.
+The optimal rate for this procedure is $E(\mu_{1}^{A_{1}B})/E_{\mathrm{c}}^{A|BC\ldots Z}(\sigma)$, which is equal to our parameter $r$ due to Eqs.~(\ref{eq:mu}).
+In the next step, Bob applies Schumacher compression to those subsystems of $\sigma$ which are in his possession.
+The overall compression rate per copy of the initial state vector $\ket{\mathrm{GHZ}}$ is given as $r\cdot S(\sigma^{X})$, where $X$ is the corresponding subsystem.
+In a final step, Bob teleports compressed parts of the state $\sigma$ to the other parties \cite{BennettTeleportation,TeleportationReview}.
 Because of Eqs.~(\ref{eq:mu}), the parties share exactly the right amount of entanglement for this procedure.
 The overall process achieves the transformation $\ket{\mathrm{GHZ}}\bra{\mathrm{GHZ}}\rightarrow\sigma$ at rate $r$.
+Finally, by inserting Eqs.~(\ref{eq:mu}) in Eq.~(\ref{eq:EMulti-partite}), we see that the parameter $r$ can take any value compatible with the inequality